Back to blogs

 Traditional checkout systems were built for full-scale websites.
 They assume you have a storefront, a shopping cart, and a technical setup behind the scenes.

 For large companies, that works.
 For freelancers, creators, and small businesses, it often creates more problems than it solves.
-Setting up integrations, maintaining plugins, and troubleshooting payment errors can turn something simple into something frustrating.

 Payment links remove friction